BEE QUESTIONS and BEE ANSWERS

 The customer is in control of when and how they pay.

-You can wait until you add bees to your shopping cart, then when you check out, you can log in.
-Or, look for the Login to Your Account link on the upper right part of the page.
+For new Customer Accounts, you can wait until you add bees or beegoods to your shopping cart, then when you check out, you can establish an accoount, or login to an exisiting account.

 BeeWeaver Apiaries website uses UltraCart to complete a secure shopping environment.